-- Make mealtime enjoyable. - Eat with your child whenever possible. - Serve your child what the rest of your family eats as often as possible. - Choose textures and bite-size pieces that fit your child's ability to chew.
-By 15 months, most children can feed themselves finger foods and can begin to use a spoon. - Give your child good sources of calcium and iron.
-Talk with your child's health care provider if you are not sure your child is getting enough. - Put your child's food in a bowl or on a plate and encourage self-feeding.
-Self-feeding is likely to be messy, but it is an important learning experience.
+- Make mealtime enjoyable. - Eat with your child whenever possible. - Serve your child what the rest of your family eats as often as possible. - Most two-year-olds can feed themselves using a fork and spoon.
+Put your child's food in a bowl or on a plate and encourage self-feeding.
+Provide a cup with a lid ("sippy" cup).
+Self-feeding is likely to be messy, but it is an important learning experience